-United Way’s Hunger Commission is the only local program that coordinates food distribution to emergency food pantries and kitchens, working with 21 locations in Bristol County.
+United Way of Greater New Bedford’s Hunger Commission is the only local program that coordinates food distribution to emergency food pantries and kitchens, working with 19 locations in Bristol County.
 Annually, the Hunger Commission distributes hundreds of thousands pounds of food – including fresh, locally grown produce – to local programs for those in need.
 A leading statewide advocate on hunger issues, we are responsible for managing Emergency Food and Shelter Program funding for Bristol County.

 The Hunger Commission also receives food from Big Value Outlet, Copicut Farms, Stop & Shop, and Sweet and Salty Dairy.

-The Mobile Market (pictured above) was launched in 2015 to provide working families in need with fresh produce.
+The Mobile Market was launched in 2015 to provide low-income working families with fresh produce.
 Volunteers serve hundreds of families from July – October with fresh produce donated by Sharing the Harvest Community Farm, Southcoast Health and Sid Wainer & Sons.
-2017 Mobile Market schedule: English Portuguese Spanish

 Hunger Heroes is a one-day Thanksgiving packaging event the whole family can get involved with.
 Volunteers gather to sort and package Thanksgiving meals for families in need in our community.
 The event takes place on Family Volunteer Day, the Saturday before Thanksgiving.
 Check out www.volunteersouthcoast.org in October to register to volunteer.